aakanksha7719/Recycle-It/README.md

-###Recycle-It🚀🚀
+# Recycle-It 🚀🚀

-It is recycle management system for metro cities like Mumbai, Pune, etc.
+**Recycle-It** is a recycle management system designed to help manage waste recycling in metro cities like Mumbai, Pune, and others.
+This application aims to streamline the recycling process, making it more efficient and user-friendly.